 - They want to feel good

-- They know that it helps them with their aches and pains
+- They want relief from their aches and pains

 You don’t need scientific facts to understand that.
 You can feel it.
-Granted, is is good to have the scientific facts as a backup.
+Granted, it is good to have the scientific facts as a backup.

 Let’s take a look at what kinds of experiences help to release stress in life.

-A heartfelt hug releases stress, because it is a wonderfully sensual experience.
-We are naturally inclined to give a totally stressed out and desperate person a hug.
+A heartfelt hug releases stress, because it is a wonderful experience that is perceived through our sense of touch.
+We are naturally inclined to give a totally stressed-out and desperate person a hug.

 We intuitively know that it helps!

 Sex releases stress too, because it is highly sensual.
-It is very difficult to think about the pressures back at the office while you are in the middle of a wonderful sexual encounter.
+It is very difficult to think about the pressures back at the office while you are in the middle of a wonderful intimate encounter.